copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### Main cost drivers

 * Storage growth
-* (Privacy) reducing reliance on surveillance platforms may increase our direct hosting/bandwidth responsibility, which we treat as a worthwhile tradeoff for a privacy-respecting default.
 * Outbound bandwidth spikes
 * Transcoding compute

+Privacy tradeoff: reducing reliance on surveillance platforms may increase our direct hosting and bandwidth responsibility.
+We treat this as a worthwhile tradeoff for a privacy-respecting default.

 ### Sustainability plan (MVP)